MlgmXyysd/Xiaomi-HyperOS-BootLoader-Bypass/README.md

 If you're experiencing any of the above, consider yourself damned.
 Ever since Xiaomi restricted unlocking BootLoader, it has been against Xiaomi's 'geek' spirit and even the GPL.
 Xiaomi's restrictions on BootLoader unlocking are endless, and there's nothing we as developers can do about it.

-## Unlocking requirements
+## 📲 Unlocking requirements

 - An valid device:
   - A unbanned\* Xiaomi, Redmi or POCO device.
-  - Device is running the official version of HyperOS.
+  - Your device is running the official version of HyperOS.
-  - (Update 2023/11/23) Device is not forced to verify account qualification by Xiaomi.
+  - (Update 2023/11/23) Your device is not forced to verify account qualification by Xiaomi.
 - An valid SIM card:
-  - Except for tablets that cannot use SIM cards.
+  - \* Except for tablets that cannot use SIM cards.
   - SIM card must not be out of service.
   - SIM card needs to be able to access the internet.
   - Only 2 devices per valid SIM card are allowed to be unlock to a valid SIM card within a three-month period.
 - An valid Xiaomi account:
+  - A unbanned\* Xiaomi account.
   - Each account can only unlock 1 phone in a month and 3 phones in a year period.
-  - Account not banned\*.
-- You have read and understood the Warning above.
+- You have read and understood the [Warning](#-Warning) above.

-- \*  According to the unlocking instructions provided by Xiaomi, it will prohibit some accounts and devices from using the unlocking tool, which is called "risk control".
+\*  According to the unlocking instructions provided by Xiaomi, it will prohibit some accounts and devices from using the unlocking tool, which is called "risk control".

-## How to use
+## ⚙️ How to use

 1. Download and install PHP 8.0+ for your system from the [official website](https://www.php.net/downloads).
 2. Enable OpenSSL extension in `php.ini`.